IamPreethi-S/End-to-end-LLM-project-Chatbot-for-Research-Analysis/README.md

-# End-to-End LLM Project for Equity Research Analysis
+# End-to-End LLM Project - Chatbot for Research Analysis

 This project builds an end-to-end LLM solution for equity research analysis, leveraging LangChain for text processing and OpenAI for vector conversion.
 The project enhances search relevance and precision, improving retrieval QA accuracy by 30%.